Tune in live to WavesCasts at 7 p.m. this Friday and Saturday to watch Pepperdine open the 2014 season.

 Head coach Marv Dunphy adds Pepperdine alum Jonathan Winder to coaching staff.

-Four-time AVCA All-American Jonathan Winder begins his first season with the Waves in 2014 after joining the coaching staff in June of 2013.
+Four-time AVCA All-American Jonathan Winder returns for his second season with the Waves in 2015 after joining the coaching staff in June of 2013.

 Winder not only led the Waves to an NCAA Championship title in 2005 as a freshman, he went on to play professionally and for the U.S. Men's National Team.
 As a member of the national team from 2007-12, he competed for the Red, White and Blue at several Pan American Cup, FIVB World Championship and NORCECA events.
 In 2008, he led Team USA to a gold medal at the Pan American Cup in Winnipeg, Manitoba.